utsav0514/mvn_app_CI-CD_Scanning_with_Trivy/README.md

     - Email notifications for pipeline success or failure

-3. The CI/CD flow looks like this:
+4.The CI/CD flow looks like this:
    Jenkins Pipeline → Maven Build → Docker Image Build → Trivy Scan → Docker Push → Deployment via Ansible

+5.
-4.- **Local deployment:** Runs the container on **port 8096**
+    - **Local deployment:** Runs the container on **port 8096**
     - **Production deployment:** Deployed via Ansible on **port 8095**

-5. Prerequisites
+6. Prerequisites
     Before running this pipeline, make sure you have:
     - Jenkins installed and configured
     - Docker installed on Jenkins and remote nodes
     - Ansible installed (either system-wide or in a virtual environment)
     - Java and Maven installed
     - Git